 Under development by AVJennings, the road is being landscaped as a garden or park, presenting an experience very different to that of a regular thoroughfare for both pedestrians and cars alike.
 It will be a shared space for vehicles and people, with different zones encouraging users to journey, gather, interact and rest.

-The road will also feature a play trail themed around water, utilising the rainwater catchment in the street as it journeys towards the Bomb Point wetland.
+The road will also feature a play trail themed around water, utilising the rainwater catchment in the street as it journeys towards the Te Onekiritea Point wetland.
 Visitors young and old will be able to interact with the water through gardens that capture street runoff, pipelines, still and running water features including a water play area, and stepping stones.

 AVJennings Project Director, Adriaan Vlok, hopes the road will become an active and vibrant space for the community.